danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 `work allowance` is counted if the claimant(s) are responsible for a child or have limited capacity to work.
 If counted, then the value is £198 if there is a housing costs element (i.e. rule 12 has a greater-than-zero result) or £409 if there is no housing costs element.
 Otherwise, it's £0.

-## Rule 6 - What is unearned income for UC?
+## Ruleset 6 - What is unearned income for UC?

 Source: p37

 This can include income from a large range of unearned sources, including certain other benefits, income from capital including rental income, and so on.
 No taper is applied to unearned income, so the full value is counted against the UC maximum amount.

-## Rule 7 - The standard UC allowance
+## Ruleset 7 - The standard UC allowance

 Source: p59-60

 The standard UC allowance is £251.77 for a single claimant aged under 25, £317.82 for a single claimant aged 25 or over, £395.20 for a claiming couple both aged under 25, £498.89 for a claiming couple where at least one person is aged 25 or over.

-## Rule 8 - An allowance for children under UC
+## Ruleset 8 - An allowance for children under UC

 Source: p60-61